merenlab/anvio/anvio/docs/artifacts/modules-db.md

 | M00001 | ORTHOLOGY | K12407	| hexokinase/glucokinase [EC:2.7.1.1 2.7.1.2] [RN:R01786] | 4 |
 | (...) | (...) | (...) | (...) | (...) |

-For the MODULES.db that comes out of %(anvi-setup-kegg-kofams)s, these data correspond to the information that can be found on the KEGG website for each metabolic module - for an example, you can see the page for [M00001](https://www.genome.jp/dbget-bin/www_bget?md:M00001) (or, alternatively, its [flat text file version](http://rest.kegg.jp/get/M00001) from the KEGG REST API).
+For the MODULES.db that comes out of %(anvi-setup-kegg-data)s, these data correspond to the information that can be found on the KEGG website for each metabolic module - for an example, you can see the page for [M00001](https://www.genome.jp/dbget-bin/www_bget?md:M00001) (or, alternatively, its [flat text file version](http://rest.kegg.jp/get/M00001) from the KEGG REST API).

 The USER_MODULES.db that comes out of %(anvi-setup-user-modules)s contains similar information, but defined by the user instead of downloaded from the KEGG website.